Iowa's Herbaceous Roadside Vegetation Threats

 Where Garlon (triclopyr) is noted, either Garlon 3A (amine formulation) or Garlon 4 (ester) can be used.
 Garlon 4 is usually more effective but in hot weather can volatilize, drift and affect non-target species.
 3A is non-volatile and usually considered the best choice for hot weather.

-Herbicide labels
+Herbicide Labels

 Labels explain how to use the product effectively while protecting yourself, non-target plants and the environment.
 Take time to read the labels; it may be the most valuable time spent in weed control.